 Earlier today, Peet’s climbed as high as $74.60, indicating investors may see potential for a higher bid

-Becht became chairman of Coty Inc. (COTY) last year after stepping down as chief executive officer of Reckitt Benckiser Group Plc.
+Becht became chairman of Coty Inc. (COTY:US) last year after stepping down as chief executive officer of Reckitt Benckiser Group Plc.
 Coty, in which JAB also has a majority stake, withdrew its offer for Avon Products Inc. after the world’s largest door-to-door cosmetics seller refused to negotiate and now plans to sell shares to the public in an initial public offering.

 JAB, the investment company of the German billionaire Reimann family, is paying about 21 times earnings before interest, taxes, depreciation and amortization for Peet’s, according to data compiled by Bloomberg.
 That compares with the median of about 13 times Ebitda in a survey of five similar deals during the past decade.

 The largest takeover in the coffee industry in that period was JM Smucker Co.’s purchase of the Folgers coffee brand from Procter & Gamble Co.
 Peet’s traded as high as $76.82 as recently as April 30.